Majesty Diamonds Majesty Diamonds

 Sterling silver

 The most common choice for affordable jewelry is sterling silver.
-This is because of the metal’s combination of cost effectiveness and relative shine.
+This is because of the metal’s combination of cost-effectiveness and relative shine.
 Silver has a similar look to platinum and white gold to the naked eye but it lacks the prestige of the more precious metals.

 gold